Meaning of Speech Bubbles in Comics

 Source: The Daily Drawing by Lorie Ransom for March 13, 2017 | GoComics.com

 Certainly, speech bubbles are usually added after the editing and photography of the images.
 However, at this point in the process of making a comic, you must have the text included inside the bubbles.
-The extension of the text has to be set during the scriptwriting process, as well as the type of bubble to be used.
+The extension of the text must be set during the scriptwriting process, as well as the type of bubble to be used.
 Therefore, knowing the meaning of speech bubbles in comics ensures a better choice of each one to correctly communicate the message you want to convey.

 Different kinds of Speech Bubble